bschaatsbergen/terraformbyexample/content/posts/dynamics.md

 }
 ```

-The label of the `dynamic` block, `"allow"` in the example above, defines what kind of nested block to create.
+The label of the `dynamic` block, `"allow"` in the example above, corresponds to an argument of the resource.

 #### The iterator object